We are specialized in cultural tours to Myanmar, and we help you plan and supervise tailor-made itineraries according to your wishes and interests.

 ♦ Hike from the hill station of Kalaw in 3 days to Inle Lake and stay in local villages.

-♦ On my last trip I was offered the possibility of crossing the until now closed (for non-missionary foreigners) Chin State with accommodations at local villages.
+♦ On my last trip I was offered the crossingfrom Bagan to Mrauk U through the closed Chin State with accommodations at local villages.
 Still, the demanded price was outrageous, but it seems to become possible and affordable in the near future.

 River cruises in Myanmar:

 The classic and most comfortable way of traveling between Mandalay and Bagan and vice versa.
 Departure from Mandalay in the morning, arrival at Bagan in the late afternoon.
-A few companies operate steam ships on this route and since recently a luxurious ship is available as well, which makes the trip on 3 days with 2 night on ship.
+A few companies operate steam ships on this route and some luxurious ships are available as well, which make the trip in 3 days with 2 night on board.

 Other options are cruises from Mandalay up the Irrawaddy to Bhamo or even further north, or via Monywa up the Chindwin river.
-It is also possible to cruise from Yangon up to Mandalay by boat, but it is very time consuming and at a certain standard quite pricey.
+It is also possible to cruise from Yangon up to Mandalay by boat, but it is quite time consuming.

 Beach holidays in Myanmar:

 ♦ Ngapali Beach is a 2 miles long and wide, clean and empty beach with a lovely fishing village at the other end.
 This beach is situated near Thandwe at the Bay of Bengal and reachable by plane from Yangon.
 A far spread string of bungalow-style retreats and hotels fringe this romantic beach, most quite luxurious.
 Since a few years a northern beach near the airport has been developed as well, but there are plenty of rock in the sea and it missed the romantic feel.